 Brian lives in Farwell with his wife Charann.

 Recruiting Operations Officer

-Keith was born and raised in Newport News, West Virginia.
+Keith was born and raised in Newport News, Virginia.
 After graduating high school, he enlisted in the Army National Guard on April 20, 2010, as an Indirect Fire Infantrymen completing basic training and Advanced Individual Training at Fort Benning, GA, on September 9, 2010, while attending The University of Virginia's College at Wise, located in Wise, VA, where he would later graduate with a Bachelor's of Science and commission as an Ordnance Officer in the Army National Guard.

 Before arriving at Central Michigan University, Keith most recently served as the Assistant Recruiting Operations Officer at The University of Kentucky, where he completed the Recruiting Operations Officer course at Fort Knox, Kentucky.
 Previously, he worked as a contractor at The University of North Georgia as the Assistant Operations Officer.

 Keith's military service includes: Indirect Fire Infantrymen, C Co, 1-116th IBCT Christiansburg, VA, Maintenance Platoon Leader G Co 429th BSB Norfolk, VA, Division Maintenance Officer 29th Infantry Division Camp Arifjan, Kuwait, Theater Maintenance Officer Camp Arifjan, Kuwait, Executive Officer 2112 Transportation Company, Bulington, KY, Transportation Officer, SPO, 103rd BSB, Harrodsburg, KY.